SIEBERT FINANCIAL CORP Income Taxes Disclosure

 In assessing the Company’s ability to recover its deferred tax assets, the Company evaluated whether it is more likely than not that some portion or the entire deferred tax asset will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income in those periods in which temporary differences become deductible and/or net operating losses can be utilized.
 The Company considered all positive and negative evidence when determining the amount of the net deferred tax assets that are more likely than not to be realized.
 This evidence includes, but is not limited to, historical earnings, scheduled reversal of taxable temporary differences, tax planning strategies and projected future taxable income.

-Based on historical operating profitability, positive trend of earnings and projected future taxable income, the Company concluded as of December 31, 2025 that its U.S. deferred tax assets are realizable on a more-likely-than-not basis with the exception of capital loss carryforward and certain investments that will result in future capital losses.
-The amount of the Company’s valuation allowance decreased by $767,000 during 2025.
+Based on historical operating profitability, positive trend of earnings and projected future taxable income, the Company concluded as of December 31, 2024 that its U.S. deferred tax assets are realizable on a more-likely-than-not basis with the exception of capital loss carryforward and certain investments that will result in future capital losses.
+The amount of the Company’s valuation allowance decreased by $139,000 during 2024.
 The Company will continue to evaluate its deferred tax assets to determine whether any changes in circumstances could affect the realization of their future benefit.
-If it is determined in future periods that portions of the Company’s deferred income tax assets become realizable on a more-likely-than-not basis, the valuation allowance will be reduced accordingly.
+If it is determined in future periods that portions of the Company’s deferred income tax assets satisfy the realization standards, the valuation allowance will be reduced accordingly.

-As of December 31, 2025, the Company had U.S. federal net operating loss carryforwards of approximately $4.8 million of which $3.7 million will expire in varying amounts starting in 2035 to 2036 if not utilized and are available to offset 100% of future taxable income.
+As of December 31, 2024, the Company had U.S. federal net operating loss carryforwards of approximately $3.7 million which expire in varying amounts starting in 2035 to 2036 if not utilized.
+These net operating losses are available to offset 100% of future taxable income.
 However, these U.S. federal net operating loss carryforwards are subject to annual limitation under Section 382.
-The remaining $1.1 million not subject to limitation under Section 382 but may only be used to offset 80% of future taxable income and can be carried forward indefinitely.
-The Company had total state net operating loss carryforward of $20.9 million, which will begin to expire in varying amounts starting in 2034.

 A reconciliation of the beginning and ending amount of unrecognized tax benefits, excluding interest and penalties, is as follows: